Discontinued Olympic Sports

 In the modern Olympics, the tug-of-war contest was between two teams of eight.
 One team had to pull the other six feet along in order to win.
-If after 5 minutes no team had done this, the team which had pulled the most was declared the winner.
+If after five minutes no team had done this, the team which had pulled the greatest distance was declared the winner.

 Results